cassidylinhares/iotProject/README.md

 - Sensors connected with Http instead of mqtt because connects to cloud easier and easier to secure.
 I managed to get the sensors to use https to connect to the cloud.

 ## Set up <a name="setup"></a>
+To use the cloud instance, skip to the [Frontend](#front) and just do `npm install` & `npm run start` and don't change the proxy or api address.
+The cloud instance of the api can be found at https://plantpal-whv3b.ondigitalocean.app/
 1. Clone the repo
 ### 2. Get your ipv4 address <a name="ipv4"></a>
 #### Windows